bfxy/django-piston-doc/source/index.rst

 .. _example:

 Suppose, we need to access a blog entry in our database.
-Like any other Django project, the blog contains  database description in *models.py*, handlers requesting resources from the database in *handlers.py*, and URLs mapped to the handlers in *urls.py*.
+Like any other Django project, the blog contains database description in *models.py*, handlers requesting resources from the database in *handlers.py*, and URLs mapped to handlers in *urls.py*.

 The **entry** resides in the ``Entry`` model, and has ``text`` field and ``slug`` field, all defined in *models.py*: